 A carbon price will save 4.5 million American lives over the next 50 years by restoring clean air across the country.
 It will have particular impact in communities of color, which have suffered the worst health impacts of burning fossil fuels.
 Exposure to air pollution has also made people in communities of color more vulnerable to the worst impacts of COVID-19.

 Air pollution from fossil fuels, and its impact on our health, is worse than we thought.
 New research shows that premature deaths in America each year due to air pollution are nearly twice as high as previously understood.
 As many as 1 in 10 American deaths today is caused by air pollution.

 Keeps Businesses Healthy

-Businesses prefer a carbon price to other climate solutions because they remain financially stable while they adjust their operations, thanks to a predictable and gradually rising price on carbon.
+Businesses prefer a carbon price to other climate solutions because they remain financially stable while they adjust their operations, thanks to a predictable and gradually rising carbon pricing.
 They will not lose time or spend extra money trying to understand complicated new regulations and rules and incorporate them into their plans.

 A carbon fee is the best climate solution for America’s economy because it is the most cost-efficient way to lower America’s pollution.
 To match its impact, multiple regulations across economic sectors would be needed, at an additional cost of hundreds of billions of dollars every year to America’s economy.

 Pricing Carbon 101: What is Carbon Pricing?